The state of Indiana provides several veteran benefits. This page explains many of them.

 Any Indiana resident who is service-connected disabled by the VA can buy an Indiana hunting & fishing license for a reduced fee.

 Hunting and Fishing Licenses For Active Duty Residents

 Active duty Indiana residents who are carrying leave orders and a valid Indiana driver's license or voter registration card are exempt from purchasing a hunting or fishing license.

 Non-resident military personnel on active duty and stationed within Indiana qualify for a resident license.

 Indiana Veterans Memorial Cemetery

-The Indiana Veterans Memorial Cemetery opened for internments on December 1, 1999.
-The Cemetery is located adjacent to the Madison State Hospital and Clifty Falls State Park in Madison, Indiana.
-Any Hoosier veteran eligible to be buried in a national cemetery will be eligible for burial in the Cemetery.
-The spouse of an eligible veteran will also be eligible to be buried there.
-For an application for burial contact the Indiana Department of Veterans Affairs.
+The Indiana Veterans Memorial Cemetery is located next to the Madison State Hospital and Clifty Falls State Park in Madison.
+Any Hoosier veteran eligible to be buried in a national cemetery will be eligible for burial in the cemetery.
+Spouses are also eligible.

-Burial allowances: Each County Auditor is authorized to pay up to an amount not to exceed $100 for the burial of a veteran or the veteran's spouse, and to pay up to $100 for the setting of a federal headstone.
+Each county auditor is authorized to pay up to an amount not to exceed $100 for the burial of a veteran or the veteran's spouse, and to pay up to $100 for the setting of a federal headstone.
 Veterans must have received an honorable discharge, and an application must be filed with the county auditor in the county of residence.

 Visit the Indiana Department of Veterans Affairs website for more information on any of these programs.